jessepav/lacygoill-wiki-backup/fasd.md

 If  necessary, switch  to a  directory which  is nearer  to the  file and  use a relative path.

-Also, make  sure the  name of  the file  does *not*  contain whitespace,  or any special character which requires to be escaped (e.g. `#`).
+Also, make sure the name of the file does *not* contain:

+   - whitespace, or any special character which requires to be escaped (e.g. `#`) Rename it if necessary.

+   - `~`, or any environment variable
-Rename it if necessary.
+     Expand it if necessary.

 Finally, don't quote your filename.